Marion County Jail

 MCJ books approximately 19,000 people per year.
 In addition to those being booked, the facility houses inmates awaiting trial, inmates sentenced for one year or less, inmates being held for federal authorities and inmates sentenced to a state correctional facility/penitentiary.
 The facility also operates as a hub for prisoner exchange.
 Other jails throughout the state bring prisoners to Marion County to be transported/transferred to other facilities throughout the state and neighboring states.
 This system keeps transportation costs down and is reflected in a direct savings to the county budget.

 Part of the direct supervision management philosophy is based on positive inmate behavior that allows certain inmates expanded (limited) privileges based on behavior.
 Examples of privileges include, inmate commissary, less restrictive living environments, greater out of cell time and/or being allowed to participate in programs and work projects.
-Programs including alcohol and drug, educational, anger management, Changing Directions and Path Finders are only a few of the many programs inmates may be involved in.
+Programs including AA, Prison Fellowship and many church-affiliated programs are only a few of the many programs inmates may be involved in.
 Inmate work programs within the facility are designed to reduce costs associated with operating the facility.
 Inmates work in the kitchen, laundry and perform janitorial services throughout the facility to keep overall costs to a minimum.